avajmccann/U.S.-Flight-Performance-Analysis/README.md

 (Each insight should contain: quantified value, business metric, simple story about historical trend).

 ## Airport Performance
 - Flight volume strongly correlates with delay rate.
-Of the top 50 airports, the top 5 have a 7% higher delay rate than the bottom 5. (link to query)
+Of the top 50 airports, the top 5 have a 7% higher delay rate than the bottom 5. (link to query) (query to write: Top 50 airports, with delay rates.
+Then write another query getting average of top 5, and bottom 5).
--
+- How do airports handle delay rates when volume is higher?
+Get the correlation of flight volume to delay rate to delay amount.

 ## Airline Performance
 - There is a -0.1 association between volume and delays for airlines, proving that there is no correlation.
+(How do airlines handle delay rates when volume is higher?
+Get correlation of flight volume to delay rate to delay amount).
-- Airlines handle higher volume better than individual airports
+- Do airlines handle delays better in their 'home airport'?
+[Query](analysis_airline_dominance.sql)
+- What percent of an airline's delays originate at the top 5 & 10 most delayed airports?

 <img width="2620" height="1050" alt="image" src="https://github.com/user-attachments/assets/b3d03f10-4c2b-4999-89f2-a37132f41aaf" />

 ### Hourly Trends
+- The length of delays increases steadily throughout the day, at an average of **1.08 minutes per hour** until 9pm.
+Across all airports, the average delay starts at **2.84 minutes at 5am** and the peak ends at **22.84 minutes at 9pm**.
+[Query](analysis/analysis_hourly_running_delay.sql)
-- Flight volume peaks at 7am with x average flights.
-The rest of the day stays steady at x average hourly flights.
+- Across all airports, flight volume peaks at 7 and 8am with **6.31k** and **6.48k** flights.
+The rest of the day stays steady between **5k** and **4.9k** hourly flights until 8pm, when it drops from **4.3k** to **1.3k** flights at 11pm.
+[Query](analysis/analysis_hourly_flight_volume.sql)
-- Delay volume builds up throughout the day, peaking at 6pm (x% above the average hourly delay).
-- The amount of delays corresponds with volume of flights, but it does not happen at the same time.

 ### Daily Trends
-- Highest delays on thurs/sundays but doesn't correlate with flight volume.
+- What weekdays have the most & least delays?
+- What weekday have the most & least flights?

 ### Monthly Trends
-- Monthly: Flight volume peaks during holidays and summer months (May-August).
-Volume and delays are correlated.
+- What months have the most & least delays?
+- What months have the most & least flights?
+- How much higher are holiday flight volumes & delays than the average for that month?

 ## Recomendations
 Based on the uncovered insights, the following recomendations have been provided:
 - With a +0.8 association between volume and delays at airports, handling delays at high-volume locations is crucial.
-Airlines experiencing dissatisfaction from delays should introduce more personnel to high-volume airports.
+Airlines experiencing dissatisfaction from delays should introduce more personnel to high-volume airports at the origin of the flight.